SpatialUMN/GeoRobustHotspots/README.md

 `theta` is the log likelihood ratio threshold.

 ### Output Results
-The output will contain the dataset information, how does the algorithm divide the participate the data, the hotspot result information and the running time.
+The output will contain the dataset information, how does the algorithm participate the data, the hotspot result information and the running time.
 [Here](https://github.com/SpatialUMN/GeoRobustHotspots/blob/master/Output) is an outcome example you might see.